Pranav20010312/Credit-Card-Launch-Using-A-B-Testing/README.md

-# 🏦 Atliqo Bank – Credit Card Targeting & A/B Testing Strategy
+# 💳 Credit Card Launch Using A/B Testing

 ## 📌 Problem Statement